danielharrell/open-eyes-lect-2017-18/Open.md

 And is there something here not understood?
 Or better understood?
 The difference between a door and an open door may be like the difference between Socrates and Socrates sitting.
-For only a philosopher, according to Aristotle, would care about this difference.[^Socrates.]
+For only a philosopher, says Aristotle, would care about this difference.[^Socrates.]
 But the philosopher in all of us, then, can wonder about that difference.
 We can wonder what it means to say "my door is